You are here

 - our facilities will be clean, safe, accessible, and modern and include amenities and furnishings that contribute to student success;

-- and programs and activities offered will promote community development and active campus involvement.
+- and programs offered will promote community development and active campus involvement in order to serve our diverse students.

 Residential Learning Outcomes